HACC2016/teamkipa/doc/requirements/README.md

 Kipa classifies a visitor as being in exactly one of the following "states".
 Kipa's web interface displays different information to a visitor and enables different actions depending upon their state.

 *NeverAuthorized:* A visitor is in this state if they have not yet turned in their documentation and had it approved by OCCC staff.
-A NeverAuthorized visitor cannot login to the Kipa site, but can click a button on the home page to obtain instructions on how to submit documentation to become authorized.
+A NeverAuthorized visitor cannot login to the Kipa site, but can click a button labeled "Learn about visitation" on the home page to obtain instructions on how to submit documentation to become authorized.

 Once a visitor is authorized by OCCC staff, they can login to the Kipa site using their 10 digit phone number as a username and a 4 digit PIN (password) provided to them via text message or over the OCCC phone line.
+(Later versions of Kipa may offer alternative login approaches, but the initial version will require visitors to provide a 10 digit phone number accepting text messages in order to use Kipa.)
 The following states apply to visitors who have submitted documentation and had it approved.

 *RequestVisit:* This state is associated with visitors who do not have a scheduled visit and are not blocked.
 When they login, Kipa shows a page which allows them to request a visit.
 If they have already requested a visit but it has not yet been scheduled by OCCC staff, then this page indicates what they have requested and allows them to change it.